pg9-dev/datahouse_assignment/README.md

 This project is packaged via npm(npm and node are pre-requisites for running the project); the respective package.json file contains all required scripts.

+The application inputs/outputs as a standard API.
+For a quick demo, you can use [curl](https://github.com/pg9-dev/datahouse_assignment#Curl-Sample) for testing the project.

 --------------------------------------------------------------------------------

+# Instructions to Run

-#### All commands are to be entered in the home directory of the project.
+## All commands are to be entered in the home directory of the project.
 Node.js and npm are a pre-requisites for running the project.

-##### In order to the run the project, the dependencies need to be installed first.
+### In order to the run the project, the dependencies need to be installed first.
 To install all dependencies, use:

 ```
 `npm install`